Opting out of KiwiSaver

 - making employer contributions.

-- to you any contributions already deducted from your pay
+- you any contributions already deducted from your pay

 - Your employer may refund to you any contributions already deducted from your pay but not yet forwarded to Inland Revenue.